-Spies from Molthune plotted in order to find Samuel Snr, and it was some months later in a daring raid that Samuel Snr was captured crossing the border into Nirmathas.
-For a time, Samuel Snr was imprisoned by the Molthune Government, however Samuel Snr was shrewd man and brokered a deal for his release.
-The cost of his release was unexpected however, as the cost was that of his son Samuel Jnr, where Samuel Snr agreed that Samuel Jnr would be raised by Molthuni nobleman as a squire until he was old enough to make his own choice.
+Spies from Molthune plotted in order to find Samuel Snr, and it was some months later in a daring raid that Samuel Snr was corners by Molthune agents, crossing the border into Nirmathas.
+For a time, Samuel Snr was imprisoned by the Molthune Government, however Samuel Snr was a shrewd man and brokered a deal for his release.
+The cost of his release was unexpected however, as the cost was that of his son Samuel Jnr, where Samuel Snr agreed that Samuel Jnr would be raised by Molthuni nobleman as a squire.
 Samuel Snr never expected to see his son again, and so, not wanting to be on the losing side, began his own campaign to have his son returned.
 Unfortunately by the time he would action his plan, 10 years would have passed, and his son had become what Samuel Snr despised – a true Molthuni.

 Samuel Jnr, although a little less than bright, worked hard and learned all that there was to combat.
 His size was quite large for a child his age, and it was not long before he was placed on the front lines to fight against the Nirmathi.